OctopusDeploy/blog/blog/2021-09/safe-schema-updates-4-loose-coupling-mitigates-tech-problems/index.md

 This smaller dev environment is faster and cheaper to deploy.
 Data masking, privacy and storage concerns are significantly reduced.
 The overall complexity of the system is much easier to manage and dependencies on other systems are explicit and testable.

-## Loose coupling enables continuous integration
+## Loose coupling enables Continuous Integration

-As discussed in part 3, continuous integration (CI) teaches us that we should prioritize the completion and integration/deployment of existing work in progress (WIP) over the creation of new WIP.
+As discussed in part 3, Continuous Integration (CI) teaches us that we should prioritize the completion and integration/deployment of existing work in progress (WIP) over the creation of new WIP.
 That goes for any and all dev work that exists in any place and has not yet been successfully merged, deployed to production and validated.
 Without the prioritization of merging over diverging, we end up with ever-increasing amounts of WIP, which has enormous hidden costs.

 When we have a large, monolithic system, perhaps with a hundred developers across a dozen teams, our CI problems are significant.
 With so many tasks being performed in parallel on the same codebase, it’s difficult to manage everything.
 This is often where we see complicated branching plans and jumbled up dev environments, containing a mess of half-finished or long-since abandoned dev and test code.